telefonicaid/iotagent-node-lib/doc/advanced-topics.md

 ##### Attribute Alias plugin (attributeAlias)

-In the Device provision, an id can be specified for each attribute, along with its name.
-The Id can be used then as the left part of a mapping from attribute names in the south bound to attribute names in the North Bound.
-If the id and name attributes are used in this way, this plugin makes the translation from one to the other automatically.
+In the Device provision, an ID can be specified for each attribute, along with its name.
+The ID can be used then as the left part of a mapping from attribute names in the south bound to attribute names in the North Bound.
+If the ID and name attributes are used in this way, this plugin makes the translation from one to the other automatically.

 ##### Event plugin (addEvents)